pf4j/pf4j-update/README.md

 ]
 ```

-For a local repository the repository.json looks like:
+Bellow I have a repositories.json file that contains one local repository.
 ```json
 [
   {